Updated: Nov 24

 Applications in the cloud – Because demand for your application can fluctuate, it might make economic sense to run it on a VM in Azure.
 You pay for extra VMs when you need them and shut them down when you don’t.

-Extended datacenter – Virtual machines in an Azure virtual network can easily be connected to your organization’s network.
+Extended data center – Virtual machines in an Azure virtual network can easily be connected to your organization’s network.

-Advantage of Azure VM
+Advantages of Azure VM

 The portability, flexibility, and availability of virtual machines give us many benefits –

 It saves costs on maintenance, electricity, and the need for infrastructure.

 It is quicker and faster to have a new virtual machine up and running.

 It has a much lower downtime compared to physical hardware.